AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Playing Allure of the Stars
 ===========================

-Playing Allure of the Stars involves walking around an abandoned Solar System spaceship, alone or in a party of trusted crew-members, setting up ambushes, hiding in shadow, covering tracks, breaking through to deeper spaceship decks, bumping into hostile intruders, doors and walls, gathering technical resources and making creative use of them.
-The bloodthirsty alien monsters and their horrible minions do the same, intelligence allowing, while tirelessly chasing the stranded heroes by smell and sight.
+Gameplay of Allure of the Stars centers around exploring an abandoned Solar System spaceship, alone or in a party of trusted crew-members, setting up ambushes for it's feral denizens, hiding in shadows, covering tracks, bumping into unspeakable horrors, hidden mechanisms and astounding technical treasures and making creative use of it all.
+The mysterious inhabitants of the ship perform the same feats, intelligence allowing, while tirelessly chasing the stranded heroes by sight, sound and smell.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
 To be honest, a lot of imagination is required at this stage, but the game is already playable and winnable.
-Contributions welcome.
+Contributions are welcome.

 Heroes